COeXISTENCE-PROJECT/URB_data/README.md

   <img src="images/urb.png" align="center" width="30%"/>
 </p>

-# Urban Routing Benchmark Data: Dataset for benchmarking MARL algorithms on the fleet routing tasks
+# Data for URB: Urban Routing Benchmark

 Repository provides all results produced in the experiment from Urban Routing Benchmark paper.
-Each subdirectory of the `results` directory, classifies different experimental settings and includes the following scenarios and metrics
+Each subdirectory of the `results` directory, classifies different experimental settings and includes the following scenarios and metrics.

 | Directory name    | Experiment                  |